 - 2 red onions, sliced

-- Place venison stew meat in a bowl and sprinkle pepper, salt and gluten free flour over meat.
+- Place venison stew meat in a bowl and sprinkle pepper, salt, and gluten-free flour over the meat.
 Toss to evenly coat.

-- Sprinkle spices and herbs on top of meat.
+- Sprinkle spices and herbs on top of the meat.
 Add vegetables.

 - Cover and set the slow cooker to the low setting.
 Cook for 8-10 hours until the venison is tender.